My Last Relapse: Addiction Recovery & Sobriety Stories

-My Last Relapse is the recovery podcast that says out loud what you’ve been secretly thinking about addiction, relapse, and recovery.
-Matthew Handy—who lived through two decades of drug use—cuts through the lies and fear-mongering that dominate traditional recovery programs.
+My Last Relapse is the addiction recovery podcast that says out loud what you’ve been secretly thinking about addiction, relapse, and recovery.
+Matt Handy-—who lived through two decades of heroin addiction, homelessness, and prison—cuts through the lies and fear-mongering that dominate traditional recovery programs.
 This isn’t about war stories or your worst relapse moments.
 It’s about the future—your future—without rigid rules, unrealistic expectations, or being told you don’t belong.
 This is real conversations about relapse, addiction, treatment, rehab, recovery programs, meetings, self-help, and the stigma that keeps people stuck.
-For anyone who feels burned out, left out, or cast out by traditional approaches, Matt and his guests offer radical honesty, practical insights, and a new way forward.
-Whether you’re battling substance use, struggling with sobriety, navigating withdrawal, dealing with cravings, or just tired of going through the motions, My Last Relapse is here to remind you: You’re in recovery when YOU say you are.
+For anyone who feels burned out, left out, or cast out by traditional approaches, Matt and his guests offer radical honesty, practical insights about sobriety, and a new way forward.
+Whether you’re battling substance use, struggling with sobriety, navigating withdrawal, dealing with cravings, or just tired of going through the motions, My Last Relapse is here to remind you: You’re in addiction recovery when YOU say you are.
 For individuals, families, friends, and professionals who are done with the lies and ready for a future without using, this is your space.
 Today, Matt is one of the founders of Harmony Grove Behavioral Health, an intensive outpatient rehab program in Houston, Texas, created with his brothers after living the struggles of addiction and recovery firsthand.
 Their shared journey shaped who they are and inspired the creation of Harmony Grove, a place where authenticity and clinical excellence guide every step of the process.
 Together, they’ve built a program that feels real, meets people where they are, and provides tools for lasting success.
-About Harmony Grove Behavioral Health Harmony Grove delivers outpatient addiction and mental health treatment focused on wellness, creativity, and authentic human connection—providing a supportive space for healing that extends beyond traditional clinical care.
+About Harmony Grove Behavioral Health Harmony Grove delivers outpatient addiction recovery and mental health treatment focused on wellness, creativity, and authentic human connection—providing a supportive space for healing that extends beyond traditional clinical care.
 Harmony Grove’s IOP in Houston, Texas, is more than a program; it’s a lifeline for those ready to take the next step in their recovery.
 We are ready to meet you where you are and find your unique path to change.
 If you’re feeling overwhelmed or struggling, you don’t have to face it alone.
 Reaching out for support is a sign of strength, and help is always available.
 If you or anyone you know needs help, give us a call 24 hours a day at 844-430-3060.

 Episodes